Bubble, bubble, toil and trouble

 To woo the object of your desire this Halloween, Kennedy recommends brewing up the following potion: 1/2 ounce damiana, 1/2 ounce Siberian ginseng, 1/2 ounce ashwagandha, 1/8 ounce licorice root and 1/12 ounce prickly ash bark combine to make the ultimate love potion/aphrodisiac.

 Story by Nicole Zerillo.
 This article originally appeared in Plenty in October 2007.
-The story was added to MNN.com in October 2009.
+The story was added to MNN.com.